dllllb/ptls-experiments/experiments/transformers/readme.md

 # Transformers

-scenario_age_pred - the smallest dataset in this repo.
+scenario_age_pred - small dataset in this repo.
 It has been shown that transformers can be used even with small datasets.
 Studies have been conducted with various parameters, such as split count, loss, lr_scheduler, regularizators.

 # Results